G20 Information Centre

 Hangzhou Action Plan

 2016 Hangzhou Summit

 Hangzhou, September 5, 2016

 The Hangzhou Action Plan sets out the strategy we will follow in order to foster robust and broader economic growth and generate the rewards that can be shared by all.
-Building on our past commitments, the new commitments contained herein aim to forge a clear path toward strong, sustainable and balanced growth.
+Building on our past commitments, the new commitments contained herein aim to forge a clear path toward strong, sustainable, balanced and inclusive growth.
 The plan includes a large number of policy actions that we will implement over the coming years.
 Some represent macroeconomic measures that we are using to boost growth and create jobs in the short term.
 Others involve structural reforms that we expect will raise economic productivity and living standards over the medium to long term.
-Still other policy actions aim to ensure the growth that we seek in both the short term and the medium term is more resilient in the face of unanticipated circumstances, more supportive of our natural environment, and more evenly shared.
+Still other policy actions aim to ensure the growth that we seek in both the short term and the medium term is more resilient in the face of unanticipated circumstances, more sustainable, more supportive of our natural environment, and more evenly shared.

 [back to top]